Best Michelin Restaurants in Hong Kong

 Address: Four Seasons Hotel, 8 Finance StreetTel: 3196 8888

-Like many celebrity chef kitchens, you’ll rarely find Robuchon in the kitchen wielding his wooden spoon, but Executive Chef Michael del Burgo is equally accomplished, having led several Michelin starred restaurants in Paris.
-Japanese inspired sushi counter seating means you’ll have a front row view of the chefs at work inside the open kitchen and in keeping with the Japanese influenced interior, most dishes are served in tapas sized portions from a menu that leans heavily on French brasserie traditions and seasonal... ingredients.
-Alongside a revelatory selection of fish and meat dishes, you’ll also find a bread basket that can quickly torpedo your appetite for a main course and a desert menu with the potential to carve several notches on your belt.
+Like many celebrity chef kitchens, you’ll rarely find Robuchon in the kitchen wielding his wooden spoon, but Executive Chef Michael del Burgo is equally accomplished, having led several Michelin-starred restaurants in Paris.
+Japanese inspired sushi counter seating means you’ll have a front row view of the chefs at work inside the open kitchen and in keeping with the Japanese-influenced interior, most dishes are served in tapas sized portions from a menu that leans heavily on French brasserie traditions and seasonal ingredients.
+Alongside a revelatory selection of fish and meat dishes, you’ll also find a bread basket that can quickly torpedo your appetite for a main course and a dessert menu with the potential to carve several notches on your belt.
 The wine menu is second to none in Hong Kong, although its ambition is matched in its prices.

 Mirroring the innovation of the hotel it calls home, the technologically advanced Langham Place Hotel, Ming Court has been lauded for its updated take on classic Cantonese and Chinese cuisine, including particular praise for their seafood dishes.
 Don’t mistake updated to mean westernized or frilly fusion.
-On the extensive, sixteen page menu, the dishes are firmly entrenched in classic Cantonese cooking, including a taste for adventurous ingredients, such as abalone or goose maw.
-Instead, award winning chef Tsang Chiu King has refined the key flavors.
-Double boiled pork shank is a classic Chinese dish, but Tsang’s marrying of the pork with coconut and chinese herbs lets the meat act as a palate for the more fulsome flavor of the other ingredients.
+On the extensive, 13-page menu, the dishes are firmly entrenched in classic Cantonese cooking, including a taste for adventurous ingredients, such as abalone or goose maw.
+Instead, Ming Court has refined the key flavors.
+Double boiled pork shank is a classic Chinese dish, but Ming Court's marrying of the pork with coconut and Chinese herbs lets the meat act as a palate for the more fulsome flavor of the other ingredients.
 Textures, a key component of Cantonese food, have also been thoughtfully paired, such as the softness of braised Yunnan ham in honey sauce combined with the cleansing crunch of chrysanthemum.

 What to eat at Ming Court